DMARCbis Is Now Official

-DMARC is getting its first major revision since 2015.
-Here's what's changing, what stays the same, and why DMARC Busta customers don't need to worry.
+In May 2026 the IETF published DMARC's first major revision since 2015 — three new RFCs replacing the original RFC 7489.
+Here's what changed, what stays the same, and why DMARC Busta customers don't need to do a thing.

 What Is DMARCbis?

-DMARCbis is the updated specification of DMARC, developed by the Internet Engineering Task Force (IETF).
+DMARCbis is the updated specification of DMARC, developed by the Internet Engineering Task Force (IETF) and published in May 2026.
 It's not a replacement — it's a refinement of the protocol that has protected email domains since 2015.

-The original DMARC specification (RFC 7489) was published as an "Informational" document.
-DMARCbis elevates DMARC to a formal "Proposed Standard," reflecting how essential email authentication has become.
+The original DMARC specification (RFC 7489) was published in 2015 as a single "Informational" document.
+DMARCbis splits it into three RFCs — RFC 9989 (the core protocol), RFC 9990 (aggregate reporting) and RFC 9991 (failure reporting) — and elevates DMARC to a formal "Proposed Standard," reflecting how essential email authentication has become.

 Think of it as DMARC growing up.
 The core protection stays the same — your domain is still guarded against spoofing and phishing.
 But the specification is being restructured to be clearer, simpler to implement, and better equipped for modern email ecosystems.